I've seen my watercolor art lose its bright colors over time. Some pieces even got smudged or stained.

 What materials do I need to seal watercolor on paper?

-To seal your artwork, you will need a good quality spray sealer or varnish made for watercolors.
-You might also want some clean brushes and a clean workspace to keep everything tidy.
+You'll need a good spray sealer or varnish made for watercolor.
+It also helps to have clean brushes and a neat workspace.

 How do I apply the sealer to my watercolor painting?